Walney Extension Community Fund Criteria

 The Walney Extension Community Fund will support projects that meet at least one of the following themes:

 - Community facilities.
-This might include capital improvements works to a village halls, community centre, museums, heritage centres and community cafes.
+This might include capital improvements works or measures to increase energy efficiency at village halls, community centre, museums, heritage centres and community cafes.

 - Nature conservation and public green space projects.
 This might include projects that create and enhance parks, projects at nature reserves, woodland projects, community wildflower projects, bee conservation, projects to enhance coastal habitat and community growing schemes.